 - If he feels that they are under threat then he will not hesitate to attack and defend.

 - The Anatolian Shepherd is gentle and placid in the home and enjoys relaxing with his family.

 - He is suspicious of strangers, so gated and reinforced fencing is required.

 - Fencing is critical to ensure that he cannot escape, nor can others enter.

 - He is a moderate shedder and as such he is not suited to families with dog allergies.

 - The Anatolian Shepherd is only suited to families with older children.

-The Anatolian Shepherd is a lovely and kind dog, who really is a gentle giant unless he is provoked.
-You do not want to be around if he is, because he is a vicious and scary dog if he feels that his family are under threat.
+The Anatolian Shepherd is a lovely and kind dog who is a gentle giant unless provoked.
+You do not want to be around if he is, because he is a vicious and scary dog if he feels that his family is under threat.
 But with that being said, he is one of the kindest and placid dogs around when he is relaxing with his family.
 This juxtaposition is appealing to some, and frightening to others.